ONIGIRIIII/Vancouver-City-FC-Case-Study/README.md

 ## 📊 Project Overview

 This case study analyzes Vancouver City FC's revenue challenges and presents data-driven solutions to optimize stadium operations, merchandise sales, and fanbase engagement.
-Our team was hired as external data consultants to identify the most impactful strategies for revenue growth while maintaining the club's community-focused identity.
+Our team was hired as external data consultants to identify the most impactful strategies for revenue growth while maintaining the club's community focused identity.

 ### Team Members
 - Sama Patnaik
 - Harshpreet Singh

+### Dashboard and Presentation

 ### Competition
 BOLT UBC First Byte 2025 - Data Analytics Case Competition

-## 🎯 Business Challenge - Detailed Analysis
+## 🎯 Business Challenge

 ### The Context
 Vancouver City FC operates in the rapidly evolving BOLT Soccer League (BSL), where traditional revenue models are becoming obsolete.
-Despite the league's unprecedented growth with new stadiums, international streaming deals, and global signings, Vancouver City FC faces a critical revenue crisis that threatens its competitive position and long-term sustainability.
+Despite the league's unprecedented growth with new stadiums, international streaming deals, and global signings, Vancouver City FC faces a critical revenue crisis that threatens its competitive position and long term sustainability.

 ### Core Problem: Revenue Collapse
-**The club's revenue has plummeted from $60 million to significantly lower levels - a catastrophic 30-40% decline that represents a structural breakdown of their business model.**
+**The club's revenue has plummeted from $60 million to significantly lower levels a catastrophic 30-40% decline that represents a structural breakdown of their business model.**

 ### Detailed Problem Breakdown